9dots/devy/devy-blue/debugging.md

 ### Engage

-Students make two of the items in the room interactive.
+Students continue work on the first room of their game.

 ##### Project milestone

+The user can inspect the items around the room.